waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Strategist Advice (Turn #11374):
     - Lead: Calcifer (Typhlosion).
 Smokescreen x6.
     - Status: KIMCHI (Gloom) for Sleep Powder once HP is red (chip with Headbutt).
-    - Prep: Teach TM41 (ThunderPunch) to Calcifer.
     - Risk: GNEISS and Blarney are 4x weak to Water.
+- Ball Strategy: Ultra Balls are NOT sold in Goldenrod (Crystal version).
+Buying ~50 Great Balls from 2F as a substitute.
 - Lead: Something is happening at the TIN TOWER in ECRUTEAK CITY.

+# Completed Prep
+- Teach TM41 (ThunderPunch) to Calcifer.
+(Turn #11425)

 # Suicune Capture Plan (Tin Tower)
 - Lead: Calcifer (Typhlosion Lv44).
 - Moves: Smokescreen (reduce accuracy), Flame Wheel/Headbutt (chip damage).
 - Status: Switch to KIMCHI (Gloom Lv21) for Sleep Powder once HP is red.
-- Item Requirements: ~30 Ultra Balls.
+- Item Requirements: ~50 Great Balls (Ultra Balls unavailable).
 - PP Prep: Use Max Ethers on Earthquake (GNEISS) and Flame Wheel (Calcifer) before the fight.
 - Risk: GNEISS (Graveler) is 4x weak to Water.
 Avoid leading with him.